DeterminateSystems/riff/README.md

 riff shell
 ```

-You can also directly run commands as if the shell environment were in place:
+You can also directly run commands inside the shell enviroment:

 ```shell
 riff run cargo build